vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/glossary.md

 **displayForm**, or **attribute label**, is a different means of representing an attribute \(see **attribute** \).
 For example, the `Name` attribute might have labels for `Firstname` and `Lastname`.

 **drilling** is the process of 'zooming in' on a single measure value by filtering out all other data and breaking that value across a new attribute of interest.
-See [Drilling into Reports](https://help.gooddata.com/display/doc/Drilling+into+Reports).

 ## F